 Taking A Case To Tribunal

-Should you have been offered a Settlement Agreement (which used to be known as Compromise Agreements) which you require independent advice on, then please call one of our solicitors immediately on 07919 561266 or complete the questionnaire on the right hand side of this page.
-A solicitor will then arrange an appointment with you to go through the Settlement Agreement and advise accordingly.
+Should you have been offered a Settlement Agreement (which used to be known as Compromise Agreements) which you require independent advice on, then please call one of our employment law solicitors immediately on 0333 3010 700, or complete the questionnaire on the right hand side of this page.
+We will then arrange an appointment with you to go through the Settlement Agreement.